Amaretto Liqueur 101: Recipes, Drinking Tips, and Brands

 • Godfather: This is a simple yet strong drink made with amaretto and Scotch whisky.
 You can adjust the amounts based on your preference, but typically, people start with 1 part amaretto liqueur and 2 parts Scotch.

-With Coffee or Tea
+With coffee or tea

 Amaretto liqueur can add a rich, nutty flavor to hot beverages.